Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 ==== Validation
 \
-- *Extend:* The redeemer will allow anyone with a subscriberNFT to spend Subscribe UTxO to unlock subscription fees to  merchant address beyond the previous `subscription_end` date.
+- *Extend:* The redeemer will allow anyone to increase the subscription funds.

-  - validate that there is a single UTxO in the transaction input and contains a single subscriberNFT token.

-  - validate that the transaction must execute after `subscription_end`.
-  - validate the correct `subscription_fee` Asset and quantity is sent to the merchant address.
+  - validate that the value of the UTxO is increased as long as the Datum is updated with the Merchant Token Name.

 - *Unsubscribe:* The redeemer will allow anyone with a subscriberNFT to spend Subscribe UTxO to unlock funds back to their address.

-  - validate that there is a single UTxO in the transaction input and contains a single subscriberNFT token.
+  - validate the subscriberNFT is being spent.

-  - validate that transaction withdraws subscription fee to the subscriber address.
+  - validate that the penalty UTxO is being produced with the merchants Token Name.

-- *Withdraw:* The redeemer will allow anyone with a subscriberNFT or merchantNFT to spend Subscribe UTxO to unlock funds to the merchant address.
+- *Withdraw:* The redeemer will allow anyone with a merchantNFT to withdraw funds from the Subscribe contract

+  - validate merchantNFT is being spent

-  - validate that there is a single UTxO in the transaction input and contains a single merchantNFT token.
+  - validate whether the transaction contains a penalty datum or a normal datum.

-  - validate that transaction withdraws subscription fee to the merchant address.
-  - validate that transaction withdraws penalties to the merchant address.

 \

 === Merchant Minting Policy